Nat3z/OpenGameInstaller/README.md

 </p>

 # OpenGameInstaller
-A game installation platform built with developers in mind.
+A game installation and management platform built with developers in mind.

 **Using third-party addons is your responsibility.
 We at OpenGameInstaller are not responsible for the content you download with our utility.
 Please download responsibly.**